5 Films That Changed My Life

 Since I last posted on here I have finished my first year at University, which has been really great!
 I could probably write a post all about all the amazing things I’ve learnt and experiences I have had over the last academic year, but I'll save that for another time maybe.
 I have also spent a lot of time decluttering my home and stripping my life back to simple but nourishing things like growing my own vegetables, practising yoga and sunbathing on my balcony with a good book.
 But of course, I have also been watching a lot of films.
-Extending on my last post where I mentioned that me and my boyfriend have been trying to watch all the classic films we’ve never seen or that we have seen but want to watch again, we have now each compiled a list of those films and put both lists into a pot, from which we pick a film every night.
-It’s really interesting doing that with another person because I think our film recommendations, especially the more niche or unusual ones, say a lot about a person.
+Extending on my last post where I mentioned that me and my partner have been trying to watch all the classic films we’ve never seen or that we have seen but want to watch again, we have now each compiled a list of those films and put both lists into a pot, from which we pick a film every night.
+It’s really interesting doing that with another person because I think our film recommendations, especially the more niche or unusual ones, say a lot about us.

 Today, I’ve been thinking about the way films can really impact people and even shape their identities to some extent.
 Then I started thinking about what films have had a lasting impact on me, and changed my life for the better.
 So I have come up with a short list of 5 films that I think had a positive and lasting impact on me as a person and that I think you should watch if you haven’t already, to see if they affect you in a similar way.

 (Frank Capra, 1946)

 This might seem like a cheesy and predictable choice, but thats because this film resonates so much with so many people.
 While this is definitely a Christmas film, it can be watched the whole year round, since the moral of the story is long-lasting.
 3 things I learnt from watching this film were:

 Friendship is the most valuable currency.
 Appreciate and give your time to the people in your life that you value because in the end “no man is a failure who has friends”.